ArduPilot/ardupilot_wiki/common/source/docs/common-MicoAir405v2.rst

 OSD Support
 ===========

 The MicoAir405v2 supports analog OSD using OSD_TYPE 1 (MAX7456 driver) using the CAM and VTX connectors.
-DisplayPort HD OSD via the DJI connector can be enabled simultaneously by setting :ref:`OSD_TYPE<OSD_TYPE>` = 5.
-See below.
+DisplayPort HD OSD via the DJI connector is enabled simultaneously by :ref:`OSD_TYPE2<OSD_TYPE2>` = 5.

 HD VTX Support
 ==============